henrybarreto/wk/README.md

 </p>

 <p align="center">
-WK is a CLI tool to create aliases for directories ( workspaces ).
+WK is a CLI tool to create, manager and access workspaces.
 </p>

 ## How to use